Developing novel therapies to address unmet medical needs associated with debilitating Women's Health conditions.

 Q-122 is focussed on the treatment of hot flashes in breast cancer patients and survivors undergoing endocrine therapy.

 Several clinical studies with Q-122 have shown the drug to be safely administered to over 60 patients and healthy volunteers.

-QUE Oncology has recently initiated a double blinded placebo controlled Phase 2 study in breast cancer patients and survivors.
+QUE Oncology has recently completed recruitment for a double blinded placebo controlled Phase 2 study in breast cancer patients and survivors.